How to Get Into American University: Acceptance Rate and Strategies

 Yield Rate

-American University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was an extremely low 21% last year.
+American University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted—was an extremely low 15% last year.
 This is due, in part, to the fact that AU is competing with the same pool of students as many elite institutions in the Northeast.
 As such, the university greatly values “demonstrated interest” (more on that in a moment).
-For comparison, other private institutions have the following yield rates: George Washington University (20%), Georgetown (44%), and Boston University (24%).
+For comparison, other private institutions have the following yield rates: George Washington University (22%), Georgetown (48%), and Boston University (36%).

 How American University Rates Applicants

-There are only 3 factors that American University ranks as being “very important” to their admissions process and one may come as surprise: rigor of secondary school record, GPA, and—the surprise—the level of an applicant’s interest.
-The latter connects to the aforementioned low yield rate so AU is acutely interested in whether a given applicant is likely to actually go on to enroll in their school.
+There are only three factors that American University ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, and—the surprise—the level of an applicant’s interest.
+This last factor connects to the aforementioned low yield rate, so AU is acutely interested in whether a given applicant is likely to actually go on to enroll in their school.

 Straight from the American University admissions staff: